akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 ```

-> The if and sunless support else statements also.
+> The if and unless support else statements also.

 ### Keyword Lists
 A keyword list is a list of tuples.
 A tuple contains two items - the first , a **key** and the second a **value**.